 I could easily see a bitter Catholic media personality with an ax to grind against the Church going to real Sacramental Confession and confessing real sins which everyone knows about but which are considered and proclaimed to the whole world not to be sins by the impenitent “penitent” journalist, so that he is just baiting the priest to say whatever, so that he, the journalist, has something to rant about on the radio or on television or in the newspapers or internet, using the confession, whatever direction it goes, as fodder making the Church the butt of jokes during the morning commute.
 This is actually a problem in France, where such nauseating cowardice is a national pass time.
 Of course, the sins need not be real to incur the wrath of God and the need for absolution lest one risk going straight to hell.
 Fake sins don’t make the mockery any less incisive.

 But what of the case of someone who is just a bit slow in understanding, and makes a real recording of a real confession to a priest who is his hero as that priest has helped him so very much, making the recording for his poor memory and only for his own edification, not divulging it?
 Take that same recording of that same person and say that he then put it up online because he wants to share his joy with the world for the edification of all?
-Actually, he needs to confession for the first and then also the second if he does that too.
+Actually, he needs to go to confession for the first and then also the second if he does that too.

 And then what about the person who fakes like he has a recording of what was, in fact, a Sacramental Confession?
 He lies about it, saying that he has a real recording, and makes up content, using it for blackmail and extortion.
 That’s falls under this rubric as well.
 I can see it now, lawyers and accusers looking for easy settlements from bishops who just might throw money at anyone and everyone who says that they don’t like the advice they got in confession.
 The bishop or anyone connected with him cannot ask to hear the recording and so don’t know if it’s real or not.
 The priest can’t defend himself in any way.
 It would never make it to court, but this would basically re-bankrupt the Church, with the lawyers and accusers saying that the church is mocking the victims by excommunicating them with their evidence, bullying them.
 They would then get settlement money, you know, to make it go away even while priests are once again thrown out of ministry for life.